 For geeks like me, there are lots of handy features.
 Besides scanning in color, it will even “read” the text into a searchable PDF file.
 This means you can search the document for keywords later on.
 You can save files to a USB, e-mail them, or go old-school and make printouts.

-For some Bookeye animation inspiration, check out Jecy74′s awesome What Is Good Design? below:
+For some Bookeye animation inspiration, check out Jecy74′s awesome What Is Good Design? video above: